jamesmferris/mentors-chat-app/README.md

-# Mentors Chat
+# Mentors

-Mentors Chat is an interactive web application that allows users to engage in meaningful conversations with AI-powered mentors inspired by history's greatest thinkers, leaders, and innovators.
+Mentors is an interactive web application that allows users to engage in meaningful conversations with AI-powered mentors inspired by history's greatest thinkers, leaders, and innovators.
 This application provides a unique platform for users to gain wisdom, explore ideas, and challenge their thinking through simulated dialogues with virtual mentors.

+## Live Demo

+You can access a live demo of Mentors here: https://mentors-chat-app-frontend.onrender.com

+**Note on Performance:** The live demo is hosted on Render's free tier, which may lead to dramatically slower load times and potential performance issues.
+For the best experience, we recommend setting up and running the application locally as described below.

 ## Features